Strategy-proofness with single-peaked and single-dipped preferences: Strategy-proof rules

-It can be seen that PE imposes a strong restriction on the range of $f$.
-All SP rules whose range is equal to the set of feasible alternatives but only some of the SP rules whose range is equal to the minimum and maximum points of the set of feasible alternatives are PE.
-The intuition is as follows.
+It can be seen that PE imposes a strong restriction on the range of $f$: only a range equal to the set of feasible alternatives or a range equal to the extreme alternatives of that set is compatible with SP and PE.
+In particular, any SP rule whose range is equal to the set of feasible alternatives is PE, while only a subset of those SP rules with range equal to the extremes of the set of feasible alternatives is PE.
+Note that if the set of feasible alternatives does not have a minimum or maximum, then PE can be only achieved when the range of $f$ is the entire set of feasible alternatives.

+The intuition behind Proposition \ref{PE} is as follows.
 Note first that if a SP rule $f$ has a range equal to $X$ but is not PE, then there is an alternative in $X$ that is unanimously preferred to the one chosen by $f$.
 Since that alternative is in the range of $f$, the rule is not GSP and, by Theorem \ref{theorem}, nor is SP.
 Observe that this argument only explains part $(i)$ in Proposition \ref{PE}.
 Now we focus on the remaining cases.

-First, it is easy to check that $\min X$ and $\max X$ must be in the range of $f$ to guarantee PE.
-To see why, assume, for instance, that $\min X$ is not in the range of $f$ and consider a preference profile in which all the peaks are in $\min X$ and all the dips are in $\max X$.
+First, it is easy to check that if $\min X$ and $\max X$ exist, then they must be in the range of $f$ to guarantee PE.
+To see why, assume, for instance, that $\min X$ exists, but it is not in the range of $f$ and consider a preference profile in which all the peaks are in $\min X$ and all the dips are in $\max X$.
 Then, $\min X$ Pareto dominates any alternative in the range of $f$, so $f$ is not PE.

-Second, if $\min X$ and $\max X$ are not the only elements in the range of $f$, then there is an interior alternative in $\Omega$.
+Second, if $\min X$ and $\max X$ exist, but they are not the only elements in the range of $f$, then there is an interior alternative in $\Omega$.
 Moreover, since the range of $f$ does not coincide with $X$, there is another interior alternative in $X\setminus \Omega$.
 Let $x\in X\setminus \Omega$ and $y\in \Omega$, with $y$ being the closest alternative to $x$.
 Consider a preference profile where all the peaks are located in $x$ and all the $\Omega$-restricted peaks and dips are in $y$.
 It can be seen that any SP rule chooses $y$ in that profile by Theorem \ref{theorem}.
 However, $x$ Pareto dominates $y$, which contradicts PE.
 Therefore, if a SP rule $f$, with $\Omega \neq X$, is PE, then $\Omega=\{\min X,\max X\}$.